EU VAT for Easy Digital Downloads: Complete Guide

-Alternatively, if you’re using the Per Product Emails EDD extension to send a different email for each product (as we do for sending personalised setup information for our WordPress plugins), then you can manage the emails under Downloads → Per Product Emails.
+Alternatively, if you’re using the Per Product Emails EDD extension to send a different email for each product (as we do for sending personalised setup information for our WordPress plugins), then you can add these merge tags and manage the emails under Downloads → Per Product Emails.

 Either way, you can add payment and tax information to the EDD payment receipt email using the built-in email merge tags.
 Mix and match them to create the perfect email receipt.

 Attach a PDF Invoice to the EDD order confirmation emailPDF Invoices plugin is the most sophisticated way to provide your customers with VAT invoices.
 We have integrated the Easy Digital Downloads EU VAT plugin with PDF invoices to add the legally required information to the invoice.

 As well as allowing customers to generate PDF invoices from the Account page, it comes with a merge tag that you can use to add a ‘Download Invoice’ link to your customer emails.

 We use this plugin on the Barn2 site, and find that it’s the easiest way to provide tax information.
 Customers can download their EU VAT invoice directly from the order email receipt.
 This is more convenient than having to log into their account and download it from there.
 It also saves them having to contact us to request a tax invoice.

 EU law states that you must store your VAT invoices for a minimum of 5 years.
 Since you use Easy Digital Downloads, this is taken care of automatically.
 The invoices will remain available for you to download for as long as you continue using EDD.